The decisions we make now—for Kansas, in Kansas, as Kansans—determine how future generations engage with the natural world.

 Nature preserves and conservation easements are powerful tools but nature needs us do more.
 That’s why The Nature Conservancy also supports private landowners with conservation stewardship: actively working to improve the health of the land—including the plants, water, soil, and animals that depend on it.
 In short, sustainably managing the entire ecological community.

-Your gift will help double the acres already protected with conservation easements, secure vital in-holdings and surrounding land at preserves, and establish better conservation stewardship practices on 200,000 acres of private land.
+Your gift will help increase acres protected with conservation easements, secure vital in-holdings and surrounding land at preserves, and establish better conservation stewardship practices on 200,000 acres of private land.

 The streams of Kansas—from large rivers to small creeks—need help.
 A 2012 assessment found that 75% of streams in the state are “impaired,” meaning they can’t be used for things like swimming, fishing, and drinking water.
 Some no longer run at all.
 Four years later, the number jumped to 80%.
 But it doesn’t have to be this way.